 It is vital that schools use their MMW allocation for the ongoing maintenance of facilities, to prevent asset degradation and potential health and safety issues.

-All schools are required to develop and maintain a 5-year School Maintenance Plan to help budget, schedule and manage the maintenance of their buildings and grounds.
+Once the RFE has been completed, all schools are required to develop and maintain a 5-year School Maintenance Plan (SMP) to help budget, schedule and manage the maintenance and upkeep of their buildings and grounds.
+The SMP is managed in Asset Information Management System (AIMS).

-For further information, refer to School Maintenance Plan Policy, access your plan using the Asset Information Management System (AIMS) (staff login required) or contact maintenance.plan@education.vic.gov.au or 03 7022 2212 for additional support.
+For further information, refer to School Maintenance Plan Policy, or contact maintenance.plan@education.vic.gov.au or 03 7022 2212 for support.